ztyyLV/web-twain-docs/info/api/WebTwain_Acquire.md

 ): void;

 interface DeviceConfiguration {
-    /**
-     * Whether to show the built-in User Interface from the device vendor.
-     */
-    IfShowUI?: boolean;
-    /**
-     * How a pixel is represented.
-Basically it means whether to scan in color, grey or black & white */
-    PixelType?: Dynamsoft.DWT.EnumDWT_PixelType;
-    /**
-     * How detailed is the acquisition.
-Measured by dots per pixel (DPI) */
-    Resolution?: number;
-    /**
-     * Whether to use the document feeder or the flatbed of the device.
-     */
-    IfFeederEnabled?: boolean;
-    /**
-     * Whether to scan one side or both sides of each paper.
-     */
-    IfDuplexEnabled?: boolean;
-    /**
-     * Whether to close the built-in User Interface after aquisition.
+    IfShowUI?: boolean; //Whether to show the built-in User Interface from the device vendor PixelType?: Dynamsoft.DWT.EnumDWT_PixelType | number | string; //Whether to scan in color, grey or black & white Resolution?: number; //Measured by dots per pixel (DPI) IfFeederEnabled?: boolean; //Whether to use the document feeder or the flatbed of the device IfDuplexEnabled?: boolean; //Whether to scan one side or both sides IfDisableSourceAfterAcquire?: boolean; //Whether to close the built-in User Interface after aquisition.
 Only valid when {IfShowUI} is true.
-     */
-    IfDisableSourceAfterAcquire?: boolean;
-    /**
-     * Whether to retrieve information about the image after it's transferred.
+    IfGetImageInfo?: boolean; //Whether to retrieve information about the image after it's transferred.
-     */
-    IfGetImageInfo?: boolean;
-    /**
-     * Whether to retrieve extended information about the image after it's transferred.
+    IfGetExtImageInfo?: boolean; //Whether to retrieve extended information about the image after it's transferred. extendedImageInfoQueryLevel?: Dynamsoft.DWT.EnumDWT_ExtImageInfo | number; //How much extended information is retrieved.
-     */
-    IfGetExtImageInfo?: boolean;
-    /**
-     * How much extended information is retrieved.
 Only valid when {IfGetExtImageInfo} is true.
-     */
-    extendedImageInfoQueryLevel?: EnumDWT_ExtImageInfo | number;
-    /**
-     * Specify a source by its index.
+    SelectSourceByIndex?: number; //Specify a source by its index.
-     * (Added in 16.2)
-     */
-    SelectSourceByIndex?: number;
-    /**
-     * Whether to close the data source after aquisition.
+    IfCloseSourceAfterAcquire?: boolean; //Whether to close the data source after aquisition.
 Default: false.
-     */
-    IfCloseSourceAfterAcquire?: boolean;
+}
 }
 ```